The Most Addictive Prescription Drugs

 Of course, certain individuals have even fewer options, such as the mentally ill.
 Among medications used to treat a variety of mental health disorders, anxiety medications — such as benzodiazepines — are the most addictive of the bunch.
 The Royal College of Psychiatrists states that about four out of 10 people who take benzodiazepines daily for at least six weeks will develop a dependency on these drugs.

 These meds are used mainly in the treatment of anxiety disorders — the most common mental illnesses in America, where some 40 million adults are struggling to cope with them, per the Anxiety and Depression Association of America.
 Around 20 percent of individuals living with anxiety disorders will stumble into the realm of substance abuse at some point in their lives, according to Everyday Health.
-People with ADHD are also at risk, with the stimulant medication Adderall being the source of the fastest growing prescription drugs addictions in recent years.
+People with ADHD are also at risk, with the stimulant medication Adderall being the source of the fastest-growing prescription drug addictions in recent years.
 Of course, none of this is terribly surprising given that around half of all people with serious mental health disorders also engage in substance abuse, per Helpguide.

 The Most Addictive Prescription Drug Categories